Mom's Dinner

 You always want to make sure you trim the woody hard stem end from your fresh asparagus.
 You will never be able to chew thru it and you don’t want your guests politely chewing for 10 minutes!

-Grab one spear by the larger stem end with one hand, and a little below the frans end with the other hand.
+Grab one spear by the larger stem end with one hand, and a little below the flower end with the other hand.
 Gently bend the asparagus until it snaps.
 Right where it snaps is the point between the tender portion we eat and the woody portion you toss.

 Fresh Asparagus